- Issues about Higher Altitude or AMS

 Nepal Hiking Team's inbox is usually inundated with clients asking about the major issues they may face during their Everest Base Camp trek and how best to tackle them.
 Having done the EBC trek ourselves we have first-hand experience of the problems one faces during this walking adventure.

-After going through the list of queries sent by clients and some of the major difficulties that we ourselves faced, we have compiled a list of the 15 most common problems one encounter during an Everest Base Camp Trek and how best to solve them.
+After going through the list of queries sent by clients and some of the major difficulties that we ourselves faced, we have compiled a list of the 20 most common problems one encounter during an Everest Base Camp Trek and how best to solve them.

-Issues about High Altitude or AMS
+Issues about Higher Altitude or AMS

 Almost everyone trekking to Everest Base Camp suffers from it.
 The severity may differ from person to person, but no one escapes from the onslaught of the thin air.
 You start getting to feel the effects of High Altitude from Namche upwards.
 Giddiness, headache, and palpitations are some of the first symptoms.
 If not addressed on time, it may worsen, and one may develop life-threatening symptoms like HACE (high altitude cerebral edema) and pulmonary edema.

 If you feel sick, it's best to descend to a lower elevation and resume your trek once you feel alright.
-If there's no improvement in your condition, your guide or yourself (if you are on a solo trek) can call for an emergency evacuation by helicopter which will fly you to an advanced medical facility in Kathmandu.
+If there's no improvement in your condition, your guide or yourself (if you are on a solo trek) can call for an emergency evacuation by helicopter, which will fly you to an advanced medical facility in Kathmandu.

 Take Diamox as soon as you feel the effect of AMS.
 Do not skip your acclimatization day.
 It is best to rest an extra day at a lower elevation before moving up to an elevation of, say, 4000 and above.
 Keep your pace slow and rhythmic while trekking.
 Don't rush and exhaust your body just because you feel physically fit.
 Getting too fast to high elevation is the most common cause of altitude sickness.
 Monitor your blood oxygen level frequently.
 Lastly, eat healthy and sleep well.